miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         )
 ...
 ```

+We've added a function `something` that will use the argument that we just extracted.

 Where can `something` come from?
 It could be a generic function defined in the `Codec` module, but we can start by simply adding it as an argument to the lambda.
 If we later realize that we always pass in the same value we can extract it easily.